navin-moorthy/100-Days-of-Code-Round-1/log.md

 #### Thoughts:

-[Keeweb](https://keeweb.info/) - Free cross-platform password manager compatible with KeePass
+[Keeweb](https://keeweb.info/) - Free cross-platform password manager compatible with KeePass files and it's light weight accessible from browser.
+IMO this is the best password manager that I came across.

 [Table of Contents](#toc)